The most portentous dates on God’s calendar–right here, right now!

 What do the Feast of Trumpets and the “Days of Awe” mean to us?

-God’s calendar currently has us on a run-up to the two High Holidays.
-The Feast of Trumpets begins this weekend–the evening of Sunday, Sept.
-9, according to the Rabbinic calendar.
-Ten days later, Jews will observe Yom Kippur, the Day of Atonement, the pinnacle of the seven Feasts of the Lord.
-And it’s an amazing picture of Yeshua the Messiah returning to claim His kingdom.
-But more on that in my next post… So please feel free to take a look at that!
+The Feast of Trumpets is in process right now.
+And in ten days, Jews will observe Yom Kippur, the Day of Atonement, the pinnacle of the seven Biblical Feasts of the Lord.
+It’s an amazing picture of Yeshua the Messiah returning to claim His kingdom.
+But that will be a topic for another post…

-Suffice it to say this is a highly significant time period in the Jewish year.
+Suffice it to say this is a highly significant time period on the Biblical calendar.
 In fact, the Jewish people refer to the days from the Feast of Trumpets through Yom Kippur as the ten “Days of Awe.”

 Let me start by putting this in context with the other Feasts.